 Servings: 24x 1 tablespoon servings (1½ cups/360 ml total)

-1teaspoonoil, any neutral tasting oil (use a tiny drop of water instead to keep the recipe oil-free)
+2teaspoonsoil, any neutral tasting oil (use a few drops of water instead to keep the recipe oil-free)

-6habanero peppers (mine were about walnut in shell kind of size)
+6habanero peppers, tops removed and diced roughly (mine were about walnut in shell size)